2KAbhishek/octohub.nvim/README.md

 - Quickly list and open any GitHub repositories, yours or others, directly from Neovim.
 - Sort repositories by stars, forks, and other criteria, with support for filtering by type (forks, private repos, etc.).
 - View all sorts of repository details at a glance, including issues, stars, forks, and more.
-- Seamless integration with Telescope for fuzzy searching and quick access to repositories.
+- Seamless integration with pickers for fuzzy searching and quick access to repositories.
 - Display GitHub profile stats including recent activity and contributions for any user.
 - View repository statistics, such as top languages and contribution metrics.
 - Customizable display options for activity, contribution graphs, and repo stats.